adadiehl/GPatch/README.md

                        [-d N] [-f FLOAT] [-e FLOAT]
 ```

 Starting with alignments of contigs to a reference genome, produce a chromosome-scale pseudoassembly by patching gaps between mapped contigs with sequences from the reference.
+Reference chromosomes with no mapped contigs are printed to output unchanged.

 #### Required Arguments
 | Argument | Description |